odoo/owl/docs/playground/samples/tutorials/todo_list/4/readme.md

 Note that the signal is `null` before mounting — that is why we need `onMounted` to safely access the DOM element.

-## Bonus Exercises

-- After adding a todo, re-focus the input so the user can immediately type the next one.